-If you're constantly printing off multi-page forms or lengthy articles, a laser printer can be a quick and efficient way to process a high volume of pages.
-Unlike inkjet printers, these printers use beams of light to heat up and melt powder within their toner cartridges to produce text and images.
-The result is, in most cases, a higher page yield as well as a faster print time.
-Although the cost of laser printers can be more expensive to start, they're also generally more economical in the long term as their cartridges need to be replaced less often.
+If you're constantly printing off multi-page forms or lengthy articles, a laser printer can quickly and efficiently process a high volume of pages.
+Unlike inkjet printers, these printers use a laser beam to produce text and images.
+Toner sticks to the areas of the drum unit that the laser traces content onto, then transfers onto a sheet of paper.
+Finally, the paper passes through fuser rollers which permanently fuse the toner to the paper.
+In most cases, the result is a higher page yield and a faster print time.
+Although laser printers are generally expensive to start, they tend to be more economical in the long term as their cartridges need replacing less often.

-We've tested over 50 printers and below are our recommendations for the best all-in-one printers you can buy.
-You can also check out our recommendations for the best wireless printers, the best all-in-one printers, and the best home printers.
+We've tested over 125 printers, and below are our recommendations for the best laser printers you can buy.
+Check our picks for the best wireless printers, the best all-in-one printers, and the best home printers.

 Our recommendations above are what we think are currently the best laser printers for most people.
 We factor in the price, feedback from our visitors, and availability.

 If you would like to do the work of choosing yourself, here's the list of all our laser printer reviews.
 Be careful not to get too caught up in the details.
 While no printer is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.